jalvesaq/vimcmdline/README.md

 let cmdline_auto_scroll = 1      " Keep the cursor at the end of terminal (nvim)
 ```

-You can also define what application will be run as interpreter for each
+You can also define what application will be run as the interpreter for each
 supported file type.
 If you want to do this, create a dictionary called
 `cmdline_app`, and add items with the 'filetype' as key and the interpreter as
 value, as in the example below: